 Indonesia is one of the world’s most populous Muslim countries: so I expected restaurants to be closed throughout the day during fasting month.
-Surprisingly, in the city of Bandung, many places remained open (can’t say the same about other cities) and people were cool about eating…as long as it wasn’t in ‘public’.
+Surprisingly, in the city of Bandung, many places remained open and people were cool about eating…as long as it wasn’t in ‘public’.
 The wooden roadside stalls had ‘curtains’ where people could eat away from prying eyes.

-We were running a little late, so by the time we left Lembang Begonia Flower Garden, the roads were already clogged with people getting food to break fast.
+We were running a little late, so by the time we left Lembang Begonia Flower Garden, the roads were clogged with people getting food to break fast.
 We inched slowly through traffic, and I took in the sights.
 There was smoke rising from meats being grilled in the open, accompanied by colorful displays of dessert and loads of yummy snacks.
+Pretty reminiscent of the Ramadan bazaars we have in Malaysia.

 The sun was setting by the time we got to Lembang Floating Market.
-Unlike the authentic floating markets of Thailand, this was built as a tourist attraction – with a spacious park and various entertainment outlets within.
+Unlike some of the authentic floating markets of Thailand, this was built as a tourist attraction, with a spacious park and various entertainment outlets within.
 We wasted no time in exploring the place, which had a big lake in the middle where visitors can rent boats.

 Souvenir shops selling all manner of handicrafts, balloons, toys and snacks.